Parkway East Hospital

-Parkway East Hospital (formerly known as East Shore Hospital or East Shore Medical Centre, The American Hospital of Singapore, and Saint Mark's Hospital) is a 143-bed private healthcare facility located at the junction of Joo Chiat Place and Telok Kurau Road in Telok Kurau, in the East side of Singapore.
+Parkway East Hospital is a 119-bed private healthcare facility located at the junction of Joo Chiat Place and Telok Kurau Road in the East of Singapore.
+It was formerly known as East Shore Hospital or East Shore Medical Centre, The American Hospital of Singapore, and Saint Mark's Hospital.

-This hospital provides general and acute care, as well as a comprehensive range of clinical specialties and sub-specialties, including obstetrics and gynaecology, general surgery, orthopaedic surgery, Ear, Nose & Throat (ENT) and ophthalmology.
+This hospital provides general and acute care, as well as a comprehensive range of clinical specialties and sub-specialties.
+These include obstetrics and gynaecology, general surgery, orthopaedic surgery, ear, nose and throat (ENT), and ophthalmology.
 Various ancillary services such as rehabilitation therapy and imaging services are also available.

 History

 Parkway East Hospital began its operations in 1942 and was known as the Paglar Clinic and Maternity Hospital.
-It was founded by Dr Paglar, a Eurasian general practitioner.
+It was founded by Dr Charles Joseph Pemberton Paglar, a Eurasian general practitioner.
 In 1974, his descendants sold the hospital to an Englishman, Dr Leo Taylor, and it was renamed Saint Mark's Maternity Hospital.

 Two years later, the hospital was sold to Hong Leong Group for residential purposes.
 However, the land was zoned for hospital use.
 Another doctor, Dr Sundarson, together with a group of businessmen and doctors bought the property from Hong Leong.

 The new owners refurbished and modernised the existing facilities, and renamed it Saint Mark's Hospital.
 The 45-bed hospital commenced operations in 1974 with Obstetrics and Gynaecology wards.
 In 1977, Dr Yahya Cohen together with American Medical International (AMI) entered a joint venture with the former to form Saint Mark's AMI Pte Ltd.

 Saint Mark's Hospital further expanded with a purchase of a 40,000 sqft site adjacent to the existing building in 1982.
 With the expansion, the hospital's capacity also increased to 49 beds.
 In 1983, AMI took over the hospital and it was renamed The American Hospital of Singapore.

 After many years of operation, the hospital was acquired by Parkway Holdings Limited and was renamed East Shore Hospital.
 Under the new management, East Shore Hospital became a general acute care hospital integrated with a medical specialist centre and a 24-hour clinic.

 In 2010, East Shore Hospital was renamed Parkway East Hospital.